 The Code Enforcement Division is charged with enforcing codes which address public health and safety issues, including regulations related to garbage and rubbish, overgrown vegetation, inoperable or unregistered vehicles on private property, graffiti, zoning and dangerous buildings.

-You may call the Code Enforcement Officer at (707) 647-4599, or you may complete and submit the complaint form available online, or you may come to City Hall and complete the complaint form.
+- You may call the Code Enforcement Officer at (707)647-4599, or you may complete and submit the request investigation available online, or you may come to City Hall and complete the complaint form.
 The request will be investigated as soon as possible by the Code Enforcement Officer and prioritized by seriousness of the complaint.
 Life/Safety issues take priority over nuisance complaints.
 All complaints are investigated to determine whether a violation is present.

 - Overgrown Vegetation (Weed Abatement Ordinance)

 - Garbage/Rubbish Accumulation

 - Inoperable or Unregistered Vehicles on Private Property

 - Graffiti on Private Property